vitaly-t/pg-monitor/README.md

    and outputs it on screen, with full details available, and in the most informative way.

-   It is to give you the full picture of how the database is used in your application, providing full details with the context, such as transactions, in which queries are executed.
+   It is to give you the full picture of how the database is used in your application, providing full details with the context, such as tasks and transactions, in which queries are executed.

    In addition, it simplifies [event logging](#log) for your application.